satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 ## Setting Up

-Ok, enough rolling dice, let's do the real thing.
+OK, enough rolling dice, let's do the real thing.

 We'll use `create-react-native-app` to setup our project structure.